steven-liu48/CS3157-Lab07/README.txt

 My website is created at "http://clac.cs.columbia.edu/~xl2948/cs3157/tng/"

 [part2]
+You may use "make vtest" to run the program with valgrind.
 a.
 Works as required by the handout.
+Does not quit when the client request fails.
 b.
 Works as required by the handout.
 Supports "localhost" as a parameter.
 Use "/mdb-lookup" to start a search.